can-zanat/TickFlow/readme.md

-**This project outputs the full 24-hour ticker information for the BTC/USDT pair from Binance.
+**This project outputs the mini 24-hour ticker information for the BTC/USDT pair from Binance.
 It includes detailed data such as**
 **the last 24-hour price change, price information, volume, and the number of trades.**

 ##  How It Works